PepijnMC/ElevationDragRuler/README.md

 To help streamline the use of flying creatures, flying tokens will be treated as if they were 1 elevation higher for the purpose of ignoring difficult terrain.
 This eliminates the cumbersome manual changing of a token's elevation to make it ignore ground based difficult terrain before landing back on the ground.
 This behavior can be disabled in the settings.

 ## Teleportation
 In the resource tab of the token configuration menu a teleportation range and cost can be specified.
-If the teleportation range is set to a number greater than zero, cycling through that token's movement modes will include a teleportation options.
-When teleporting, a token will spent only the specified cost (zero by default) regardless of the actual distance moved.
+If the teleportation range is set to a number greater than zero, cycling through that token's movement modes will include a teleportation option.
+When teleporting, a token will spent only the specified cost (`0` by default) regardless of the actual distance moved.
 This allows for more fluid integration of teleportation during combat with drag ruler's movement history turned on.

 A keybinding (default `Q`) can be held down to force a token to teleport regardless of its selected speed.
 Make sure to have the token selected before pressing the hotkey but do not yet start dragging it yet.